rob228rob/btree-db-server/README.md

-# <div style="color: red; font-weight: bold;"> **Warning:** This project is not intended for blatant copying or theft.
-Please respect the intellectual property and effort invested in this work. </div>
+<div style="color: red; font-weight: bold;"> **Warning:** This project is not intended for blatant copying or theft.
+Please respect the intellectual property and effort invested in this work.
+For support or inquiries regarding the project, please contact @rob229rob on Telegram. </div>
 # Course Project: Data Storage and Management Algorithms

 ## Overview